ApexRMS/landfireupdate/README.md

 of Map Zone 19.
 You can remove these comments to run the entire NW Geo Area.
 For all other Geo Areas you must update the list of Map Zones to keep.

+Finally, `tsdToRemove` is another itemized list that is used to decide which if any Time Since Distrubance (TSD) codes to filter out of the FDIST layer during processing.
+This can be used to exclude older disturbances for the update, such as those that have already been accounted for in the raw vegetation maps.

 ### SyncroSim Object Names

 These are the names of the SyncroSim library and project that will be built by